NargizaSailaubayeva/lab1ads/README.md

 ```
 ___
 ### Problem 8
+*In this problem, I wrote a code where the function checks the string does it consist only digits with using recursion.
+In this code I have a function `consistDigit(String s)`.*
 #### Definitions
 + @ consistDigit - a set of statements that checks whether the string consists of digits only
 + @ s - given number